 Marketing Strategy of Bata: How It Became a Household Name

-The Marketing Strategy of Bata revolves around three key elements—localization, affordability, and community building.
+The Marketing Strategy of Bata revolves around three key elements such as localization, affordability, and community building.
 Let’s break it down further:

 An MBA equips you with the tools and knowledge to analyze markets, create effective business strategies, and navigate the dynamic corporate world.
 From brand management and consumer psychology to leadership and business analytics, an MBA prepares you for a successful career in business.